 Policy STR11 sets out the approach to and principles to be applied in making provision for viable and deliverable housing development to meet general, affordable and specific housing needs.
 The principles providing affordable housing, an appropriate density and mix of housing, providing developer contributions and infrastructure, are supported in principle.
-Details of the specific requirements which will underlie these principles will be key to ensuring a sound LDP.
-Noted No Change
+Details of the specific requirements which will underlie these principles will be key to ensuring a sound LDP. accommodation, live-work units".
+These will be developed into more detailed policies within the deposit LDP. viable and deliverable housing development to meet general, affordable and specific housing needs.
+The principles providing affordable housing, an appropriate density and mix of housing, providing developer contributions and infrastructure, are supported in principle.
+Details of the specific requirements which will underlie these principles will be key to Noted No Change